What is Radiation Therapy?

 Unlike chemotherapy, which exposes the whole body to cancer-fighting drugs, radiation therapy is usually a local treatment.
 It targets only the part of the body being treated.
 The goal of radiation treatment is to damage as many cancer cells as possible, with little harm to nearby healthy tissue.

-One of the reasons referring physicians recommend Ben Schaffer Cancer Institute is because they know we offer the latest, most sophisticated radiation therapy planning and delivery systems.
+One of the reasons referring physicians recommend 21st Century Oncology of California is because they know we offer the latest, most sophisticated radiation therapy planning and delivery systems.
 This ensures that you and your Radiation Oncologist can choose the best treatment option given your type of cancer, its stage and location.
 Why is this so important?
 The more precisely we can target your tumor site, the lower the risk of side effects and the chance of a recurrence.

 When is radiation therapy used?